 To deaden the metal, you must cover at least 25% of the surface with the Damplifier™ mats.
 We recommend 60% coverage with a focus on covering all the flat metal panels, because the curved parts of the car tend to be more structurally sound.
 Another effective strategy is the "checker board approach" where you cut the mats into smaller pieces and apply to the surface in a pattern that looks like a checker board.

-Many customers choose to cover as close to 100% of any metal surface as possible, either because they also want to thermally insulate their car or they just want to max out their results while they have the interior of their car on the floor of their garage.
+Many customers choose to cover as close to 100% of any metal surface as possible, either because they also want to thermally insulate their car, they like the way it looks, or they just want to max out their results while they have the interior of their car on the floor of their garage.

 For parts of the car you want to thermally insulate (usually the roof, outer door skins, firewall, and hood), we go for as close to 100% coverage as possible on our own installs.
 It can be worth it on the floor too if you have a high performance exhaust system or other thermal hot spots.

-Second Skin sound deadening mats create a very strong bond with sheet metal; it’s honestly hard to make it not stick.
-To ensure the best bond, we strongly recommend cleaning the metal surface first and then following the product specific instructions.
+Second Skin sound deadening mats create a very strong bond with sheet metal; it’s honestly hard to make it NOT stick.
+To ensure the best bond, we strongly recommend cleaning the metal surface first and then using a hand roller to firmly attach the mat.